Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 1. That it's a function
 2. The name of the function
-3. How many arguments it has, and the intended meaning of each argument, aka the parameters
+3. The parameters of the function

 The function signature is one line of code:
 ```python